henriquesqs/BMP-Compressor-Decompressor/README.md

-# BMP IMAGE COMPRESSOR AND DESCOMPRESSOR
+# BMP IMAGE COMPRESSOR AND DECOMPRESSOR
 This project allows you to compress and decompress a BMP image file (with some requisites) with <b>24 bits for colors</b>.
 This compressor and decompressor uses the **JPEG format** to apply compression and decompression and **uses C11 language**.

 ### Image requisites